f All About Lions: 2012

 Scientific Classification Of A Lion

-Classification, or taxonomy, is a system of categorizing living things.
+Scientific Classification Classification, or taxonomy, is a system of categorizing living things.
 There are seven divisions in the system: (1) Kingdom; (2) Phylum or Division; (3) Class; (4) Order; (5) Family; (6) Genus; (7) Species.
+Kingdom is the broadest division.
+While scientists currently disagree as to how many kingdoms there...

 Read more ...